powsybl/powsybl.github.io/docs/installation/java-library.md

 **Powsybl developer** corresponds to an artifact aimed at developers who contribute to the Powsybl framework more deeply

+# Network
-# Network modeling
+## Network modeling
-The artifacts described below provide the [grid modeling](../iidm/model/index.md) on which Powsybl relies on.
+The artifacts described below provide the [grid modeling](../iidm/model/index.md) on which Powsybl relies.
 This grid model can be extended using a plugin mechanism, if you need to add additional data to an equipment.

 **powsybl-iidm-api** *(Powsybl developer)*
 This module provides the API of the network model.

 **powsybl-iidm-impl** *(User)*
-This module provides a in-memory implementation of the IIDM API.
+This module provides an in-memory implementation of the IIDM API.

 **powsybl-iidm-extensions** *(User)*
 This module provides common extensions for the network.

 **powsybl-entsoe-util** *(Advanced user)*
-This module provides extensions used in ENTSO-E business process.
+This module provides extensions used in ENTSO-E business processes.

 ## Network conversion
-The artifacts described below provides a common API to convert case files from one format to another.
+The artifacts described below provide a common API to convert network files from one format to another.
 Powsybl provides several implementations of this API to support common formats.

 **powsybl-iidm-converter-api** *(Powsybl developer)*
-This module provides a common API that is implemented each time a new format has to be supported by Powsybl.
+This module provides a common API that is implemented for each new format supported by Powsybl.

 ### IIDM-XML